-At eighteen I enrolled in a small community college, taking courses in Commercial Art.
+At eighteen, I enrolled Vincennes University and began taking courses in Commercial Art and Design.
 These were the waning days of “cut and paste” graphic design and the curriculum reflected these soon-to-be archaic methods.
 I spent much of my time hunched over a light table, X-Acto knife in hand, wrestling a stubborn, transparent material called Red Rubylith.
-It was a fascinating process requiring a high degree of craftsmanship, but unfortunately it had little value in a field rapidly becoming known as “desktop publishing”.
+It was a fascinating process requiring a high degree of craftsmanship, but it had limited value in a field rapidly becoming known as “desktop publishing”.

 My first graphic design position was at Creative Dimension Group, a contractor for the U.S. Army.
 Based in Fort Knox, Kentucky, we designed support materials for the United States Army Recruiting Command (USAREC).
 These materials included everything from simple, three-fold brochures to exterior graphics for tank and helicopter simulators.
 Working directly with the men and women of the Recruiting Battalion, I learned firsthand how good design impacted their success.

 In 1998 I went to work for the Consumer Products Division at At-A-Glance in Indianapolis (now Trends International).
 A leading publisher of calendars, posters and stationery, their licensed product list is diverse and impressive; Sport Illustrated, Disney, Lucasfilm, Professional Sports Leagues (NFL, MLB, NBA, NHL), Nickelodeon, Harley-Davidson and many others.

 During this time the Internet was shaking things up in a big way, with companies large and small scrambling to establish an online presence.
 Web design firms popped up across the country to service this new market.
 I began learning HTML and was soon building small websites.
 Shortly thereafter, I was hired as a web designer by a top Indianapolis web design firm.